karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

 ## Exercise 3

-- [x] Task 1: Create Repository View Role
+- [x] Task 1: Create Repository Access Role
   - **Access Roles:**
     - Click on the gear icon on the top-left side of the Nexus UI to access the administration settings.
     - From the left-hand menu, select `Roles` under the `Security` section.
-  - **Create npm Repository View Role:**
+  - **Create npm Repository Access Role:**
     - Click on the `Create role` button.
     - In the `Role Type` dropdown, select `Nexus role`.
     - Set the `Role ID` to `nx-npm-repo-p1`.
+    - Set the `Role name` to `nx-npm-repo-p1`.
-    - Provide a meaningful `Role name` and `Description` for the role, e.g., `Project 1 npm Role`.
+    - Provide a meaningful `Description` for the role, e.g., `Project 1 npm Role`.
-    - In the `Privileges` section, click on `Add privilege` and search for `nx-repository-admin-npm-npm-hosted-repo-*`.
+    - In the `Applied Privileges` section, click on `Modify Applied Privileges` and search for `nx-repository-admin-npm-npm-hosted-repo-*`.
-    - Select the `nx-repository-admin-npm-npm-hosted-repo-*` privilege and click on `Add selected`.
+    - Select the `nx-repository-admin-npm-npm-hosted-repo-*` privilege and click on `Confirm`.
-    - Click on `Create role` to save the role configuration.
+    - Click on `Save` to create the role configuration.

 - [x] Task 2: Create a New User with npm Repository Access
   - **Access User Management:**